 Northern Pike Teeth Pictures: Species-Specific Features

-Picture of a northern pike with its mouth open displays the impressive gape these fish can achieve.
-Adult pike can open their mouths wide enough to engulf prey up to one-third their body length, with all teeth angled to guide victims inward.
+A picture of a northern pike with its mouth open displays the impressive gape these fish can achieve.
+Adult pike can open their mouths wide enough to engulf prey up to one-third their body length, with all teeth angled to guide victims inward toward the throat.

 Pike Teeth Chart: Complete Visual Reference

 A comprehensive northern pike teeth chart helps anglers understand the complex dental arrangement.
-The most useful charts display teeth from multiple angles, showing both the visible fangs and hidden roof teeth.
+The most useful charts display teeth from multiple angles, showing both the visible fangs and hidden palatal teeth.
+This dentition visualization demonstrates how the one-way valve system works to prevent prey escape.

 Northern Pike: The Apex Predator's Dental Arsenal